 Fleet Operations Center

-We opened the second of three planned state of the art Fleet Operations Centers (FOC) in Seattle, U.S. This FOC is equipped with the most advanced ship to shore communications technologies available.The first FOC, was opened in Hamburg, Germany in 2015.
-The third FOC will be located in Miami, U.S. and is expected to open by the end of 2017.
-These centers are designed to assist our captains, chief engineers, and deck and engineering officers with digital support, control and planning of all nautical and technical operations.
-The centers are staffed 24 hours a day, allowing for improved communications between the ship and shore, and providing immediate support to our ships for route planning, maritime safety and risk management.
+In 2018, we opened our third state-of-the-art Fleet Operations Center (FOC) in Miami, U.S. The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
+The FOCs are equipped with the most advanced ship to shore communications technologies available.
+These centers are designed to assist our captains, chief engineers, and deck and engineering officers with all aspects of operations, including digital support, planning, routing and any other nautical and/or technical operational need.
+The centers are staffed 24 hours a day, allowing for continuous communications between the ship and shore, and providing real-time support to our ships in order to minimize risk and improve operational efficiency.

 The vast majority of our workforce is represented through formal joint management and worker health and safety committees.
 During regularly scheduled meetings, shipboard safety committees review and address specific workplace safety topics.
 These committees play a key role in reducing shipboard accidents through hazard assessments, accident reviews and inspections.
 These sessions also serve as a forum for promoting safety awareness and for raising, discussing and identifying solutions for shipboard safety issues.
 Safety representatives in brand shoreside departments communicate and share experiences and best practices throughout their respective fleets and across fleets through cross-brand safety working groups.